robinagandhi/swa/module-1/github-primer.md

 > Every public repository can be forked

+So if you want to contribute to a project that you do not own, then the first thing to do is **fork it!**

-So head-on over to a hello-world repository developed by one of your peers.
+To see this in action, head-on over to a hello-world repository developed by one of your peers.
 You can do this by browsing to the git URL of their hello-world repository in your browser.

 You should see something like this on your peer's repository:
 >![githubfork](../img/primer/githubfork.png)